 We happened to visit on a day that was more than a little wild, with raging winds and driving rain battering down – the crystal blue waters replaced by thick, brown foam…

 Like all of the coastline in the West, you can walk for hours on Lizard, if that’s what your heart desires.
-People even holiday all week here and do not run out of paths.
+You could holiday all week here and still not run out of paths.

 Did you know?
 The good old Cornish Pasty has protected status – yep, it’s that treasured in these ‘ere parts!

 I did say I’d come back to this, didn’t I. Unlike some of the villages on the West coast, Mousehole (and St Ives – but more on that later) look like they belong more with the chocolate-box-society of the South.